 The false teachers exploited the Corinthians for their own ends.
 They may have bullied the church into giving them significant amounts of money.

 The phonies took advantage of the Corinthians’ goodwill.
 They plundered the church’s resources.

 False teachers exalted themselves by putting on airs.
 False apostles dominated the Corinthians.

 if one strikes you on the face.

-Accepting the heretical teaching is like someone hitting them in the face.
-This is to be insulted.
+Accepting the heretical teaching was like someone hitting them in the face.
+This was to be insulted.

 To our shame I say that we were too weak for that!

 The phrase here is a tongue-in-cheek expression.
-Paul speaks as if his team experiences disparagement.
+Paul spoke as if his team experienced disparagement.
 Paul’s team was too weak for deceptive methods.
 They served genuinely.
 They would not stoop to the level of imposing the five maltreatments on the Corinthians.

 But in whatever anyone is bold—I speak foolishly—I am bold also.

-Since the false apostles were bold, Paul will speak foolishly in the following verses (11:22ff) by being assertive.
+Since the false apostles were bold, Paul would speak foolishly in the following verses (11:22ff) by being assertive.
 He outstripped his enemies on their terms.